MDMangini/personal-website/content/working/iran-deal/index.md

 publication: "Under Review"
 publication_short: ''

-abstract: "Trade conditionality as an instrument of economic coercion depends on the credibility of threats to revoke market access from target states that do not fulfill the conditionality.
-But it is equally important to credibly promise that sanctions will not be imposed on target states that do fulfill the conditionality.
-What instruments can states deploy to make credible promises without undermining the credibility of their threats?
-I show how excessive demonstrations of resolve to impose sanctions can undermine the credibility of assurances that market access will be restored once conditionality is met.
-The theory proposes that states can overcome these challenges by carefully choosing coalition partners who can supplement the credibility of assurances.
-The paper applies the theory to the Iran deal negotiation and finds that Congressional resolve to maintain sanctions stymied progress.
-Partnership between the United States and European states having less commitment to sanctions enhanced the effectiveness of trade conditionality and enabled the successful conclusion of the negotiations."
+abstract: "Economic coercion depends on the credibility of both threats to punish non- compliance and assurances that compliance will not be punished.
+What instru- ments can states deploy to make the necessary assurances without undermining the credibility of their threats?
+This article describes how some factors that bolster the credibility of threats can simultaneously undermine the credibility of assurances.
+It then argues that states can mitigate the challenge by carefully selecting coalition partners with different interests who can hold them accountable.
+The paper applies the theory to the Iran deal negotiation and finds that Congressional resolve to maintain sanctions initially stymied progress.
+The United States was ultimately able to increase the believability of its commitments by partnering with European states that were more open to removing sanctions."

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.